newrelic-experimental/SlackLogsIntegration/README.md

   Please [refer Development](#Development) if you need help to create a Slack app.
 - Get New Relic ingest key.
 Use this key as a INGEST_KEY system variable.
+- Review SlackCongif.yaml in the repository and modify configuration accordingly.

 ### Installation
 Slack logs integration can be installed in two ways